microsoft/pxt-microbit/docs/reference/music/set-built-in-speaker-enabled.md

-# set On Board Speaker Enabled
+# set Built In Speaker Enabled

 Enable the speaker on the @boardname@ to play music and sounds.